PrimeTimeTran/next-blog/data/blog/flutter/flutter-tiktok-2.md

 ---
+draft: false
+date: '2022-08-08'
 title: How to build TikTok with Flutter?
 Part 2
-date: '2022-08-08'
-tags: ['Flutter']
-draft: false
 summary: 'The steps I would take to clone TikTok using Flutter.
 Including project structure, navigation, code snippets & more.'
+tags: ['flutter']
 ---

 ## How to build TikTok with Flutter?